Quark clusters, QCD vacuum and the cosmological 7Li, Dark Matter and Dark Energy problems: Post-BBN Be destruction

 \section{Post-BBN $^7$Be destruction}

-In \citet[and references therein]{poulin_2015}, the photon-generating particle $X$ decays exponentially on timescale $\tau_{\rm X}$ and forms at early time in the universe at $t$ $(<<\tau_{\rm X})$.
-In our model, the $X$ particle (i.e. the LGB) forms and decays to a narrow $E_0\sim$ 2 MeV photons instantaneously in the radiation-dominated post-BBN era at time $t_{\rm G}$ when the quark cluster enters the CSC phase; here ``G" stands for gluons as a reference to the LGB era (see \S \ref{sec:7Bedestruction}).
+In \citet{poulin_2015} (and references therein), the photon-generating particle $X$ decays exponentially on timescale $\tau_{\rm X}$ and forms at early time in the universe at $t$ $(<<\tau_{\rm X})$.
+In our model, the $X$ particle (i.e. the LGB) forms and decays to a narrow $E_0\sim$ 2 MeV photons nearly instantaneously in the radiation-dominated post-BBN era at time $t_{\rm G}$ when the quark cluster enters the CSC phase; here ``G" stands for gluons as a reference to the LGB era (see Section \ref{sec:7Bedestruction}).
 Thus, we have a delta function production at time $t_{\rm G}$; $\delta(t-t_{\rm G})$.
 The source injection term (e.g. Eq.
-(2) in \citet{poulin_2015} and \S IV in \citet{kawasaki_1995}) becomes
+(2) in \citet{poulin_2015} and Section IV in \citet{kawasaki_1995}) becomes

 with $n_{\gamma} (E_{\gamma}, t)$ the co-moving photon density at time $t$; $\delta(E_{\gamma}-E_0)$ is the spectral shape factor for a monochromatic line at $E_0$.

 Making use of Eqs.
 (4) and (5) in \citet{poulin_2015} with the destruction of element $A$ only (i.e. $\gamma+A\rightarrow P$) gives the abundance as